-Upon the playback of the finished album the band knew they had a remarkable record.
+Upon the playback of the finished album, the band knew they had a remarkable record.
 Fiction their record company did not agree.
-Fiction kept delaying the release date, and sent a letter to Smith stating that the record as recorded was commercial suicide for the band.
+Fiction kept delaying the release date and sent a letter to Smith stating that the record as recorded was commercial suicide for the band.
 They accused Smith of being willfully obscure.
-The record executives pushed for a more radio friendly sound, but the band stayed committed to the songs and the album in its original form.
-The album was finally released “as is” on May 2, 1989, and in a short period of time the band was vindicated.
-Disintegration would go platinum in the US, #3 in the UK, spawn four hit songs, and win Best British video of 1990 for Lullaby at the Brit Awards.
-The Prayer tour to support the album would play in NYC Giants stadium and LA dodger stadium to packed crowds.
-The gamble taken on Disintegration would give The Cure their masterpiece.
-Today “Disintegration” is a perennial on numerous best of best lists.
+The record executives pushed for a more radio-friendly sound, but the band stayed committed to the songs and the album in its original form.
+The album was finally released “as is” on May 2, 1989, and in a short period of time, the band was vindicated.
+Disintegration would go platinum in the US, #3 in the UK, spawning four hit songs, and win Best British video of 1990 for Lullaby at the Brit Awards.
+The Prayer tour to support the album would play in NYC Giants stadium and LA Dodger stadium to packed crowds.
+The gamble taken on the album would give The Cure their masterpiece.
+Today Disintegration is a perennial on numerous best of best lists.
 In addition Disintegration’s success set up the band to endure the end of the century implosion of the record industry.

 Closedown is the song that gets the closest to illustrating Smith’s dark depression.
 It alludes to the period during recording when he shut everyone out as he faced his demons.
 The song ends with his lament “if only I could fill my heart with love.”
 The song is a percussion explosion with apt use of layered vocals.
 It is majestic, swirling and arresting.

-Last Dance is a weak song lyrically for me.
-The music however more than compensates for any disappointments lyrically.
+Last Dance is a weak song lyrically to me.
+The music, however, more than compensates for any disappointments lyrically.
 The song unfurls over a wide soundscape conveying all the emotion of its intent.
-The subject matter deals with the timeless betrayal of growing up and away from a childhood love.
+The subject matter deals with the timeless betrayal of growing up and away from childhood love.

-Ahh lullaby I have loved this macabre song since the first time I heard it.
-The slow waltz like track with its terrifying nightmare imagery is done with such innocent relish, that it is no surprise it went to #5 in the US charts.
-The song was inspired by the Smith’s father who used to sing lullabies that were a little twisted to young Robert.
+Ahh, Lullaby I have loved this macabre song since the first time I heard it.
+The slow waltz-like track with its terrifying nightmare imagery is done with such innocent relish, that it is no surprise it went to #5 on the US charts.
+The song was inspired by Smith’s father who used to sing lullabies that were a little twisted to young Robert.
 It belongs in the gothic pantheon with Addams family cartoons and Edward Gorey’s The Gashlycrumb Tinies, resplendent in all its creepy glee.
-This was also a song so rich in imagery it made the easy translation into a captivating award winning video.
+This was also a song so rich in imagery it made the easy translation into a captivating award-winning video.

-And just as you think it can’t get any darker the paradoxical soul cleansing of Same Deep Water as You gloriously unreels.
+And just as you think it can’t get any darker the paradoxical soul-cleansing of Same Deep Water as You gloriously unreels.
 Drowning never sounds so painless.
 “Same Deep Water” is an ode about unattainable yearning for the melancholy golden past, as sirens singing you to your doom and the reaper beckons.
-Smith’s striking portrait of death, that some say was the ultimate self indulgent mope, is something more transcend.
+Smith’s striking portrait of death, that some say were the ultimate self-indulgent mope, is something more transcend.
 The majestically moody ambience makes for the most mesmerizing song on the album.
 It is the climax of the disc.